a1b10/cl-xlsx/README.md

 ## Return Format

-- Tables are returned in the form of `plists`:
+- Tables are returned in the form of `alist`s:
 ```
 '((sheet1-name . sheet1-content)
      (sheet2-name . sheet2-content))